adgellida/arduinoProjects/README.md

 TO DO:

-* Change LED state with command to power on/off monitor.
+* Change LED state with command to power ON/OFF monitor.
-* If sensor detects you go away power off monitor.
+* If sensor detects you go away power OFF monitor.
-* If sensor detects you return power on monitor.
+* If sensor detects you return power ON monitor.

 Important
 =============================================